thinkbigthings/katas/README.md

 katas
 =====

-This is a set of programming exercises
+This is a set of programming exercises.